haliphax/tts/README.md

 enter `!tts.echo` as the message text.
 The overlay, if connected and authorized, should respond with the internal ID of the reward.
 Add this ID as the `reward` query string parameter for the overlay in OBS.

+The command may also be executed directly by the broadcaster and moderators.

+Example Twitch message command:

+> !tts I'm a little teapot, short and stout

+## Variants

+The speech voice may be modified with a variant by providing the variant name as the first word in the message, prefixed with a `+`.
+Underscores will be converted to spaces before looking up the variant file in `/usr/share/espeak-ng-data/voices/!v`.

+Example Twitch message command with `Mr serious` variant:

+> !tts +Mr_serious all your base are belong to us